zopefoundation/ZConfig/doc/zconfig.rst

 \modulesynopsis{Support classes for resource loading}

-This module provides some helper classes used by the primary APIs exported by the \module{ZConfig} package.
+This module provides some helper classes used by the primary APIs exported by the :mod:`ZConfig` package.
 These classes may be useful for some applications, especially applications that want to use a non-default data type registry.